-After venturing into the walled city, head towards Adalaj stepwell which lies to the northwest of the city.
+After venturing into the walled city, head towards Adalaj’s Stepwell which lies to the northwest of the city.
 The stepwell is located in a small and quiet village – Adalaj near Gandhinagar.
-It was built to supply water for the area and considered today one of the Popular Places in Ahmedabad.
+It was built to supply water for the area and is considered today one of the most Popular Places in Ahmedabad.

-Adalaj stepwell is a fine example of Indo-Islamic architecture.
-There are carvings of god and goddesses on the walls which indicates people of Adalaj and nearby villages visited to offer prayers and to interact with each other under the cool shades of the stepwell.
+Adalaj Stepwell is a fine example of Indo-Islamic architecture.
+There are carvings of gods and goddesses on the walls which indicates people of Adalaj and nearby villages visited to offer prayers and to interact with each other under the cool shades of the stepwell.

-The architecture of Sarkhej Roza also influences Islamic, Hindu, and Jain features to composite Indo-Saracenic style.
-The architecture details make it one of the most elegant and unique architectural complexes of Ahmedabad.
+The architecture of Sarkhej Roza also influences Islamic, Hindu, and Jain features to composite the Indo-Saracenic style.
+The architectural details make it one of the most elegant and unique architectural complexes of Ahmedabad.

 The best way to explore the old city is to take the Ahmedabad Heritage walk route from Mandir (temple) to Masjid (Mosque).
 The heritage walk is organized by the Ahmedabad Municipal Corporation(AMC).
 The Heritage walk starts at 7 AM from Swaminarayan temple and ends at 10.30 hours at Jami Masjid.
 The walk involves in between these two places knowing many nuances of life in the Pols.

-As the walk progresses, you will notice the different styled architecture of the Pols.
-The pols are an exuberant riot of beautiful wooden facades, lovely wooden brackets, beautifully carved windows, magical balconies, Otlas(sitting area outside the home), carved wooden chabutaras (bird feeders) for feeding pigeons, khadkis (gate) and chowks, secret entrances, temple, playing areas, sculptured wooden doors, beams, pillars, and balconies.
+As the walk progresses, you will notice the differently styled architecture of the Pols.
+The pols are an exuberant riot of beautiful wooden facades, lovely wooden brackets, beautifully carved windows, magical balconies, Otlas(sitting areas outside the home), carved wooden chabutaras (bird feeders) for feeding pigeons, khadkis (gate), and chowks, secret entrances, temple, playing areas, sculptured wooden doors, beams, pillars, and balconies.

-The central open space is known as the chowk and the rest of the zones are built around it.
-The carvings mainly reflect the Hindu, Jain, Islamic, Marathi style of architecture.
+The central open space is known as the Chowk and the rest of the zones are built around it.
+The carvings mainly reflect the Hindu, Jain, Islamic, and Marathi styles of architecture.
 This means so many communities are part of the old city for many generations.
 So if you are in Ahmedabad for short time too, don’t forget this walk of Best Places to visit in Ahmedabad in 2 days.